capstoneconnector/efinplan/README.md

-#efinfplan
+##eFinPlan

 ## **Summary**

-Integrating a contnent curation platform for investors with the companies other existing softwares.
+Integrating a content curation platform for investors with MoneyTree's existing system.

 ## **Team Members**